Butterfly Bush for Sale Online

 The best place to plant your Butterfly Bush is in an area of your garden or landscape that has full sun exposure.
 If your shrub does not receive enough sunlight each day, it will become sparse and decrease flowering.
 You may also notice the flowers become lighter if they are in too much shade.

 Also, make sure the location you choose is in well-draining soil conditions.
 This plant suffers when it is in wet soil for too long.
-(For best flower color, make sure the soil is slightly acidic to neutral.)
-These shrubs are drought tolerant and require only occasional watering after their first growing season.
+(For the best flower color, make sure the soil is slightly acidic to neutral.)
+These shrubs are drought-tolerant and require only occasional watering after their first growing season.